tkgktyk/WearablePad/README.md

 ## Control Android phone/tablet from Wear
 There are some apps to control your PC from Android Wear via Android phone/tablet.
 However I couldn't find apps to control Android phone from Android wear.
-This is just a challenge make that.
+This is just a challenge to do that.

 [Movie on Youtube](https://youtu.be/G9Vo8Ck-Mno)